 Vertical components connect using a rail system, which provides support for the pallets of inventory.

-This system is an excellent option for durable goods without product rotation or expiry concerns.
+Drive-in racking is an excellent option for durable goods without product rotation or expiry concerns.
 The drive-in rack is limited to a LIFO (Last In First Out) loading option because of the single access point.
 Inventory rotation is possible but requires the complete “unloading” of the rack to do so.

-Just like drive-in rack, drive-through racks assemble back-to-back to create lanes in the actual rack system for the forklifts to use.
+Just like drive-in racks, drive-through racks assemble back-to-back to create lanes in the actual rack system for the forklifts to use.
 Because both ends of the aisle are open, one end can serve as the entry point, and the other is the exit point.

 For this option, the vertical components (upright frames) connect using side rails.
 Pallets can then slide along the rails as new inventory is loaded.